 And by upselling to current customers, you’re offering them better value at a reduced price.
 This strategy works because people always looking for a better deal.
 By upselling a premium or upgraded version of your product, mostly if it’s offered at a discount, customers see the value they gain over time and enhance their opinion of your product.

-If you are having an agency or service-based business, your upsell should be from a step-by-step guide or webinar to a done with your session and next upsell to a done-for-you deal.
+If you are having an agency or service-based business, your upsell should be from a step-by-step guide or webinar to a done-with-your session and the next upsell to a done-for-you deal.

 Sales Are Easier With Existing Customers

-LifeTime Value or LTV is how we calculates the profit for our business.
-For instance, if the average LTV per customer is $100, then you can spend $90 to acquire a customer while still making profit.
-But of course, we won’t do that as there are still uncertainties for the follow sales.
+Lifetime Value or LTV is how we calculate the profit for our business.
+For instance, if the average LTV per customer is $100, then you can spend $90 to acquire a customer while still making a profit.
+But of course, we won’t do that as there are still uncertainties for the following sales.
 We will calculate our acquisition cost based on the initial sales.
 And the rest will be increasing profit.

 Over time, brand loyalty creates more sales than multiple new customers over the course of a customer’s lifetime.
-This is where the follow up sales or post-sale comes into action.
-Through follow up, subscription or upselling a premium version of your product or service enhances the value your current customer feels about your product.
-This will also makes them think of you when they want to get similar product/service again.
+This is where the follow-up sales or post-sale comes into action.
+Follow-up, subscription, or upselling a premium version of your product or service enhances the value your current customer feels about your product.
+This will also make them think of you when they want to get a similar product/service again.

 The benefits of upselling can be huge if implemented correctly.
-However, for some there are still mistakes make.
+However, for some, there are still mistakes.
 The best practices should always consider maximizing the relationship between your brand and your customers.
 People will best purchase from the brand they know and trust.

 Examples of best practices for your upsell program:

 Nobody likes a pushy salesperson.
 Your upsell page shall not be pushy as people don’t appreciate being treated that way as if you want more of their money.
-Instead, provide them better value so they can’t resist your offer.
-Being pushy will just push they away from your business.
+Instead, provide them with better value so they can’t resist your offer.
+Being pushy will just push them away from your business.

-Just as important as not being overly aggressive in your upsell, it is also common that people says “no”.
+Just as important as not being overly aggressive in your upsell, it is also common that people say “no”.
 And this is not the end of the world.
 As long as you have their contact details, you can always follow up and make the offer again.
-One big mistakes people make is don’t build their contact list.
-And in your upsell, you can give the options for them to consult again on the offer, whether will it be available or to provide some proof to claim the upsell offer.
-But do not make it unlimited, as it will let them takes long time to make decision.
+One big mistake people make is don\’t build their contact list.
+And in your upsell, you can give the options for them to consult again on the offer, whether will it be available, or to provide some proof to claim the upsell offer.
+But do not make it unlimited, as it will let them take a long time to make the decision.

-A purchase will be make when there is a strong why.
+A purchase is made when there is a strong reason.
 Tell them why they should get the upsell together with their purchase.
-What’s the benefit they will get.
-Just like when you are buying fast food, and they offer upsell to a large meal with a small amount of money.
-Restaurants use this all the time when they recommend a “personal favorite” to pair with whatever item the customer has ordered.
+What’s the benefit they will get?
+Just like when you are buying fast food, they offer to upsell a large meal for a small amount of money.
+Restaurants use this all the time when they recommend a “personal favourite” to pair with whatever item the customer has ordered.

 Show how the upsell compliments, enhances or maximizes the original product.
 Also, comparing the value and benefits so they can easily see the additional values they are getting from this upsell.